nsurampu/Fraud-Detection/README.md

 # Fraud Detection using Local Outlier Factor

-This implementation of Local Outlier Factor (LOF) attempts to detecgt frauds in a given database of credit card transactions.
+This implementation of Local Outlier Factor (LOF) attempts to detect frauds in a given database of credit card transactions.

 The database can be found here: ![Credit Card Fraud Detection (Kaggle)](https://www.kaggle.com/mlg-ulb/creditcardfraud)